MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 Run a couple of quick checks to see whether you got things right.
 First, check your high E against your low E. They are two octaves apart, so listen to the beating of the high E string.
 It should be very slow or nonexistent.
 If there's a little beating, don't worry about it.
 You'll get better with time, and it'll never be perfect anyway, for reasons we'll discuss later.

 You can also check the low E against the open B string, and listen for beating at the B note, which is the 3rd overtone of the E string.
-The B should be very slightly narrow (flat) --- theoretically, you should hear about 1/4th of a beat.
+The B should be very slightly narrow (flat)---theoretically, you should hear about 1/4th of a beat.

 Also theoretically, you could tune the high B and E strings against the low open E using the same overtones.
 However, due to imperfections in strings and the slowness of the beating, this is usually much harder to do.
 As a result, you'll end up with high strings that don't sound good together.
 A general rule of thumb is that it's easier to hear out-of-tune-ness in notes that are a) closer in pitch and b) higher pitched, so you should generally "tune locally" rather than "tuning at a distance."
 If you don't get the high strings tuned well together, you'll get really ugly-sounding intervals such as the following: